mr-justdoit/tweetanalyzer/README.md

 # tweetanalyzer

-A CLI tool for data mining on twetter.
+A CLI tool for data mining on twitter.

 ## Command Examples